-Eric: It’s a tough decision, but it’s always better to fight.
+Attorney: It’s a tough decision, but it’s always better to fight.
 It’s always better to discuss this with the lawyer.
 Yes, there is a certain amount of mercy that can come from the court but the court can’t violate the law either.
 Sometimes, the mercy of the court still requires a punishment that you don’t want.

 True or False: A Person Who Represents Themselves Has a Fool for a Client?

 You never want to have a client represent themselves.
 That’s the first and foremost, that goes back to Abraham Lincoln who said that.
 The saying is true, “A person who represents themselves as a fool for a client.”